OpenVicProject/OpenVic/README.md

 ## Build/Run Instructions
 1. Install [Godot 4.0.2](https://github.com/godotengine/godot/releases/tag/4.0.2-stable) and [scons](https://scons.org/) for your system.
 2. Run the command `git submodule update --init --recursive` to retrieve all related submodules.
-3. Run `scons` in the project root, you should see a libopenvic2 file in `game/bin/openvic2`.
+3. Run `scons` in the project root, you should see a libopenvic file in `game/bin/openvic`.
 4. Open with Godot 4, click import and navigate to the `game` directory.
 5. Press "Import & Edit", wait for the Editor to finish re-importing assets, and then close the Editor ***without saving*** and reopen the project.
 6. Once loaded, click the play button at the top right, and you should see and hear the game application open on the main menu.